Want to pick up a retro France shirt? Read on…

 However it wasn’t all plain sailing, the following year, they did lose qualifying matches against the Netherlands, Belgium and the Republic of Ireland, and scraped through to the World Cup finishing behind Belgium in their group and level on points with the Republic of Ireland but qualified by virtue of having scored more goals.

 Finally, 1982 was a World Cup year.
 In preparation for the tournament, the team had games with Italy, Northern Ireland, Peru, Bulgaria, and Wales.
 However, their World Cup campaign did not start well after losing to England 3-1 in the group stages, which included a goal after 27 seconds from England’s Bryan Robson.
 The most controversial moment of the French World Cup came in their game against Kuwait when a number of Kuwait players mistook a whistle from the stands for that of the referee.
-The team stop and France waltz through to score a goal.
+The team stopped and France waltz through to score a goal.
 Fahad Al-Ahmed Al-Jaber Al-Sabah, whose brother was President of the Kuwait Football Association stormed onto the pitch to remonstrate with the referee who, to the consternation of the French, disallowed the goal.
 In the end the decision was largely irrelevant as the French went on to win 4-1.

 After a stuttering start to the tournament Les Bleus bounced back and reached the semi-finals where they lost to West Germany after a classic game that finished 3-3 wit the Germans winning 5-4 on penalties.
 France lost the 3rd/4th place play-off to Poland.